Chirag-ahir/JAVA-All-Basic/README.md

 Why we can say that Java is Plateform independent language ? <br>
  Java is a platform-independent programming language.
 Java doesn’t require the entire code to be rewritten for all the different platforms.
 It supports platform independence using Java bytecode and Java Virtual Machine.
 Java compiler javac converts the program code into byte code.
 This byte code is platform-independent and can run on any JVM operating system.
 JVM interprets the byte code to machine code, and the program is executed.

+ is java case senstiive ?<br>
+  Java is a case-sensitive language, which means in code showData and showdata are two different variables.
+Java is case-sensitive because it uses a C-style syntax.

  >**Class:** A class is a group of objects which have common properties or Class is a Blueprint, which holds it's own data members and members function.
 It's a Logical entity. different types of class in java:

 1. POJO class<br>